 There is a large suite of legislation currently underway in the EU under the heading of the Digital Single Market Strategy.
-There is a proposed EU Directive on Copyright and the Digital Single Market which has now been passed.
+This includes the EU Directive on Copyright and the Digital Single Market which has now been passed.
 Amongst other things, it includes a section on fair remuneration in contracts of authors and performers and is largely good news for illustrators as it includes:

 a.
 An appropriate level of transparency in contracts.